brootaylor/bostontparty-v2/src/_content/news/posts/man-and-machine-2022.md

   "shadow")
 }}

-This is the 9th Man and Machine event and entries opened on the 1st May.
+This is the 9th Man and Machine event and entries open on the 1<sup>st</sup> May 2022.
 Previous years entrants will have preference.

 **Entries are limited**.